 What are stinging insects?

-Stinging insects are pests that we try to avoid contact with at all costs.
+Stinging insects are dangerous pests that we try to avoid contact with at all costs.
 While helpful to the ecosystem, they can create many problems for people and our properties when they decided to call our yards home.

 Stinging insects vary by species, but all have a stinger extending from their hind end they use for defense and, in predatory species, to paralyze prey.